 HIS 347 History of Urban America: An analysis of the growth and development of urban space in the U.S. Special emphasis on how cities developed and their impact on politics, economics, and culture.
 Incorporates analysis of the technological transformation associated with urban life, infrastructure, and city planning in U.S. society.

-HIS 349 The Chinese Revolutions: Studies theories of revolution and the Chinese case.
+HIS 349 Mao and the Chinese Revolution: Studies theories of revolution and the Chinese case.
 The 20th century of Chinese history can be characterized as a century of revolution -- intellectual revolution of the New Culture Movement, the Nationalist Revolution, the Communist Revolution under Mao Zedong, and the economic reform under Deng Xiaoping, which is called the "second revolution."
 These revolutions fundamentally changed China's polity and society and defined China's search for a modern identity.
 We will examine the major characteristics of these revolutions.

 HIS 350 U.S. and China Relations: Survey of relations between the U.S. and China in the 20th century, from the signing of unequal treaties to the open door policy, from fighting as allies in World War II through Cold War confrontations, from normalization to current issues of controversy.
 Appropriate for nonmajors.